This post may contain affiliate links. You can view our affiliate disclosure here.

 It is completely possible to use a neutral grip only and be a very successful golfer, but in the event you want to try something a little different, achieving a weak or strong grip is simply a matter of rotating your hands in unison left or right from a neutral grip position.

-If there is a true standard grip in golf, the neutral grip (sometimes called modern grip) would be considered to be it.
+If there is a true standard grip in golf, the neutral grip (sometimes called the modern grip) would be it.

 A neutral grip coupled with a proper golf swing will tend to produce a square clubface relative to the swing path, and hence a straight ball flight.